Skip to content

 The era where AI autonomously completes every process has not yet arrived.
 AI excels at "generating plausible output," but it cannot judge on its own whether that output is correct.

-Although the code AI generates is built on top of these standards, AI cannot directly reference them (dashed line).
+Although the code AI generates is built on top of these standards, AI's training data is dominated by the abstraction layer (library code examples), and the direct reference path to the primary sources of standards has been lost (dashed line).
 This is the core problem.

 The Importance of "Unwavering Reference Sources"